La Clandestine cocktails etc

 In a brandy balloon, add 2 of the absinthe soaked orange zests with some of the brown sugar and 25ml Clandestine.
 Usinge a lighter, light the Absinthe and start swirling the glass allowing the sugar to caramelise and some of the alcohol to burn off.
 After about a minute blow out the flame and using a hawthorn strainer, transfer into a chilled flute.
 Top up with Champagne and garnish with a flamed absinthe soaked orange zest (beware as this can be slightly dangerous!).

-Both the above recipes created by Darroch of Black Tie Bartending.
+Created by Darroch of Black Tie Bartending.

 The Hazelnut Witch